fourbytes/gh-label-conductor/README.md

 # gh-label-conductor
-Small command line utility for updating the labels on a GitHub project via a config file.
+Small command line utility for updating the labels on a GitHub project from a YAML file.
 Used to quickly bootstrap common and consistent labels on a project.

 ## Usage
 ```fish